kidwai/ethereumjs-sandbox/README.md

 ### Contracts ###

-The main goal of this tutorial is start writing, building, and deploying smart contracts in Solidity, without having to worry too much about all of the lower level details.
 To make sure the Solidity compiler is installed, run `web3.eth.getCompilers()`.
 If this does not return an array containing 'Solidity' as an element, exit the console and run:

 ```bash